wilderzone/ta-network-api/README.md

 ### Installation

-Install dependencies with:
+Install TA Network API into your project with:
 ```
-npm install
+npm install ta-network-api
 ```